-Cricket World Cup Betting Offers & Free Bets, England 2019
+Cricket World Cup Betting Offers & Free Bets, India 2023

-The 12th edition of the Cricket World Cup will be held in England and Wales for the first time since 1999.
-The 2019 tournament is made up of ten teams who will first play in a single group round-robin consisting of 45 individual matches between the 30th May and 6th July.
+The 13th edition of the Cricket World Cup will be held in India, the first time they have hosted alone.
+The 2023 tournament is made up of ten teams who will first play in a single group round-robin consisting of 45 individual matches between February and March.
 This is followed by a semi-final and final stage, contested between the top four teams from the group stage.
-The final will be held on Sunday 14th July.
+The final will be held on Sunday 26th March.

 Cricket is not a sport known for its betting offers but for bigger events like the ICC World Cup there are some very good value offers for both new and existing customers.
 If you plan to bet on the World Cup, either ante-post or in play during the competition, then by taking advantage of some of the free bets, insurance and bonus deals on this page you can often enhance your winnings.